OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-23.md

 ## Matthew 23:35

-And so upon you will come all the righteous blood that has been shed on earth, from the blood of righteous Abel to the blood of Zechariah son of Berekiah, whom you murdered between the temple and the altar.
+And so upon you will come all the righteous blood that has been shed on earth, from the blood of righteous Abel to the blood of Zechariah son of Berekiah, whom you killed between the temple and the altar.

 ## Matthew 23:36

-Truly I say to you, all this will come upon this generation.
+Truly, I tell you, all this will fall upon this generation.

 ---

 ## Matthew 23:37

-“Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, and you were not willing.
+“Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have desired to gather your children together, as a hen gathers her chicks under her wings, and you were not willing.

 ## Matthew 23:38